jcfieldsdev/warcraft3-hotkey-editor/README.md

 ### Repositioning buttons

 Buttons can be repositioned by dragging and dropping them.
 If dropped onto an empty space, the button is relocated there.
 If dropped onto another button, both buttons swap positions.
-If you hold the shift key while dropping a button onto another button, this behavior is overridden and the new button is placed in the same position as the old one (causing a position conflict).
+If you hold the `Shift` key while dropping a button onto another button, this behavior is overridden and the new button is placed in the same position as the old one (causing a position conflict).

 Buttons with position conflicts have a red border around them.
 Position conflicts don't necessarily need to be fixed; the game and the editor both reposition a button where there is room for it in the case of a position conflict.
-Many creeps have position conflicts in their abilities by default.
+Some creeps have position conflicts in their abilities by default.

 The "Reset to Default Values" button at the bottom of the editor also resets button positions to their default values.